stevearc/pair-ls/README.md

 # pair-ls

-pair-ls is a lightweight, editor-agnostic tool for remote pair-programming.
+Pair-ls is a lightweight, editor-agnostic tool for remote pair-programming.
+It allows you to easily share the files you are working on in a read-only manner.
+Pair-ls is _not_ a collaborative editor.
+If you're wondering why you would use pair-ls, read the [comparison](#comparison) section.

 :warning: pair-ls is currently in **Alpha** status.
 Expect breaking API changes.
 Backwards compatibility will be respected _after_ the first release.